ovh/docs/pages/cloud/private-cloud/use_iam_with_vSphere/guide.en-gb.md

 > @api {POST} /dedicatedCloud/{serviceName}/iam/addRole
 >

-The management of vSphere permissions for each IAM role is carried out as for any other Hosted Private Cloud user, via the API or from the [OVHcloud Control Panel](/pages/cloud/private-cloud/change_users_rights)
+The management of vSphere permissions for each IAM role is carried out as for any other Hosted Private Cloud user, via the API or from the [OVHcloud Control Panel](/pages/cloud/private-cloud/change_users_rights).

 ### Using IAM policies

-You can create IAM policies from the [OVHcloud IAM](/pages/account/customer/iam-policy-ui).
+You can create IAM policies from the [OVHcloud IAM menu](/pages/account/customer/iam-policy-ui).

 Each IAM role in your Hosted Private Cloud corresponds to an IAM action in the form "pccVMware:vSphere:assumeRole?**role name**".